-Greater Manchester's local councils have a history of working together.
-This record of co-operation, and the creation of the GMCA, helped us lead the way on city-region devolution through the 2014 Devolution Agreement.
-The agreement gives the region additional powers, and greater accountability through an elected mayor.
-The mayor leads the GMCA supported by a cabinet, and was first elected by Greater Manchester voters in May 2017.
+Greater Manchester's councils have a long history of working together.
+This record of co-operation led to the creation of the GMCA and helped Greater Manchester lead the way on city-region devolution with a statutory city region pilot in 2009.
+The 2014 Devolution Agreement with Government gives the region additional powers, and greater accountability through an elected mayor.
+The mayor chairs the GMCA and was first elected by Greater Manchester voters in May 2017..

-The region built upon this innovative agreement with an initial £6 billion health and social care devolution deal in February 2015.
-Since then there have been 5 further deals as shown below.
-Full information on these can be found on the Gov.uk website (link opens in a new tab).
+Subsequent deals built upon this innovative agreement, including a £6 billion health and social care devolution deal in February 2015.
+Since then, there have been further deals that have brought new powers and responsibilities to the city region.
+Full information on these can be found on the Gov.uk website (link opens in a new window).

 Through these devolution agreements, the region has more powers and control over budgets, including: